 - We will work positively and constructively with members towards our strategic outcomes.

-- We will not claim to speak on behalf of specific member organisations or all network members unless they have given their agreement.
+- We will not claim to speak on behalf of specific member organisations unless they have given their agreement (note, we do not consult network members on all Consortium organisation policy positions).

 - We will follow the Code of Conduct at every event/meeting that we organise.